These Malted Milk Ball Cookies are crispy on the edges and chewy in the middle. Pretty much a perfect cookie!

 - In another bowl combine your dry ingredients, flour, oats, baking soda and salt

-- Add into the butter mixture and combine well
+- Add dry ingredients into the butter and sugar mixture and mix until just combined.

 - Stir in malted milk balls by hand.

-- Bake on an ungreased baking sheet for 8-12 minutes, depending on the level of crispness you would like
+- Bake on a parchment lined baking sheet for 8-12 minutes, depending on the level of crispness you would like

 - Cool for a few minutes and then move to a wire rack